lambdageek/cppguide-wip/cppguide.md

 <div class="summary">

-Variables declared constexpr or const, and whose value is fixed for the duration of the program, are named with a leading "k" followed by mixed case.
+New variables declared `constexpr` or `const`, and whose value is fixed for the duration of the program, are named with a leading upper case letter followed by mixed case.
 Underscores can be used as separators in the rare cases where capitalization cannot be used for separation.
 For example:

 </div>

-    const int kDaysInAWeek = 7;
+    const int DaysInAWeek = 7;
-    const int kAndroid8_0_0 = 24;  // Android 8.0.0
+    const int Android8_0_0 = 24;  // Android 8.0.0

 <div class="stylebody">